 3-Month Review

 The 3-month appointment at Dazzle is the osseointegration confirmation visit: periapical radiographs of each implant, resonance frequency analysis (ISQ measurement) where indicated, clinical assessment of peri-implant probing depth and tissue health.
 If osseointegration is confirmed and the soft tissue is healthy, the prosthetic phase begins.
-If a specific implant site shows inadequate integration, that site is managed before proceeding with the final prosthesis.

 FAQs